nsarno/nsarno.github.io/_posts/2015-01-20-find-source-code-location.md

 ### Do I really need to?

-Wether it's lack of documentation or pure [curiosity](http://programmer.97things.oreilly.com/wiki/index.php/Curiosity_Killed_the_Cat,_but_It_Will_Make_You_Stronger), sometimes you need to dig into the source code of some methods to understand what it does or how it works.
+Whether it's lack of documentation or pure [curiosity](http://programmer.97things.oreilly.com/wiki/index.php/Curiosity_Killed_the_Cat,_but_It_Will_Make_You_Stronger), sometimes you need to dig into the source code of some methods to understand what it does or how it works.

 ![curiosity]({{ site.url }}/assets/curiosity.jpg)